Groomed for Growth

 On this late December morning, the chaos was both distracting and exciting, an indicator of the company’s rapid rise to success.
 In just two short years, Harry’s had grown from two guys with an idea for redesigning the entire shaving experience, to a staff of 65 with a customer base of over 500,000 and growing.

 The company’s growth had been so fast-paced that its surroundings had, out of necessity, become an afterthought.
 In the packed 280 m2 open floor plan, business analysts squinted at spreadsheets alongside chatty customer service representatives, and product samples and packaging materials spilled over into the reception area.
+Everyone seemed focused on helping Harry’s thrive, but this overstuffed office was actually limiting its potential for growth.

 “We had this guy come in for an interview who loved the company, but said that he didn’t think he could work in the space,” said Newlin.
 “For me that spoke volumes.
 We need to be able to use our space as a tool for saying that this is a cool place to work, that we want the best people, and that we’ve created the best environment to get those people.”